viktorradu/daxfieldguide/practice.md

 Test | Result
 -|-
 Card with no filters on the page	|100%
-Card with a slicer by Color set to Blue |84.56M
+Card with a slicer by Color set to Blue |20.84%
-Card with a slicer by Size set to M | 14.12M
-Table containing Color, Amount, and Sales All Colors | The Sales All Colors shows 405,729,746 in every row Table containing Color, Amount, and Sales All Selected Colors with a slicer set to Blue and Gray (hold Ctrl shen selecting multiple values) | The Sales All Selected Colors shows 98,527,252 in every row
+Table containing Color, Amount, and Sales Ratio to All | The Sales All Colors shows different values for each row.
+Gray is 3.44% and Red is 2.74%.

 <br/>